Is it fun? Yeah, it’s fun!

 All students, including those who are facing acheivement gaps, whether racial, ethnic, or socioeconomic, must have their needs met academically, socially and emotionally.
 Deepen your own learning in this fun, engaging, and practical professional development opportunity.

 Co-hosted by Peter Senge, author of The Fifth Discipline: The Art and Practice of the Learning Organization—and a team of experienced faculty and staff—we’ll work together to prepare students—our future leaders—for the roles they will step into in tomorrow’s organizations and world.

+A growing number of school systems have found that by integrating the tools and techniques of systems thinking, organizational learning, and education for sustainability, they can accelerate the development of leadership, teaching, and learning capacities.
+At Camp Snowball, young people and adults will participate together in a rich array of workshops.
 And because adults interact with students at camp, they can see how valuable and relevant students find these tools and approaches directly.
-The energy and enthusiasm is infectious!
+The energy and enthusiasm is snowballing!
 Don’t miss out.